Searching ...

 Safer Kitchens

 Families love to gather in kitchens, but this hub of family activity presents a minefield of potential hazards for young children.
-We’re talking hot surfaces, sharp utensils, breakable dishware, and toxic cleaning substances– kitchens are hands down one of the most dangerous rooms for a curious child.
+We’re talking about hot surfaces, sharp utensils, breakable dishware, and toxic cleaning substances.
+Kitchens are hands down one of the most dangerous rooms for a curious child.
+That’s why so much childproofing focuses on injury prevention around these common spaces.

 Start home childproofing by installing stove guards to prevent little hands from reaching up to hot burners or pulling down hot pots and pans.
 Similarly, oven locks keep children from opening a hot oven door.
-For refrigerators and dishwashers, installing appliance latches stops toddlers from accessing food items that could pose choking risks or even from becoming trapped inside.
+For refrigerators and dishwashers, installing appliance latches stops toddlers from accessing food items that could pose choking risks or become trapped inside.

-Add childproof latches to drawers with utensils and cutlery, plus definitely all the lower cabinets if you have toddlers at home.
-Place breakables in high cabinets out of reach, but install locks to these, too.
+If you have toddlers at home, add childproof latches to drawers with utensils and cutlery, and to all the lower cabinets.
+Place breakables and unsafe products in high cabinets out of reach, but install safety locks on these, too.
 After all, children can move stools and chairs and love to climb.

-Lastly, keep toasters, blenders, or coffee makers unplugged and out of reach when not using.
-Prevention is key to avoiding any electrical injuries.
+Lastly, keep toasters, blenders, and coffee makers unplugged and out of reach when not in use.
+Prevention is key to avoiding electrical injuries.

-Kitchen childproofing will take about an hour to install, depending on your kitchen size, but doing so will go a long way in ensuring your little ones can explore their world safely.
+Kitchen childproofing will take about an hour to install, depending on the size of your kitchen, but it will go a long way toward ensuring that your little ones can explore their world safely.

 Securing Furniture